 Communication applications (VoIP).
 The network access server uses credentials, such as IP addresses or phone numbers, to authenticate users rather than individual usernames and passwords.
 If the phone number belongs to a valid, active customer — and has specific properties, such as minutes left or long-distance access — the NAS will allow the call to be completed.

-A network access server can also support network management and optimisation processes, such as load balancing, network resource management, and user sessions.
+A network access server can also support network management and optimization processes, such as load balancing, network resource management, and user sessions.

 Virtual private network (VPN).
 These connections give remote users access to a private network.
 In enterprise settings, VPNs allow employees to securely connect to the business’s network and access the resources they need regardless of their location.
 This is particularly useful for companies that have flexible workplace policies or a mobile workforce.